lf-edge/ekuiper/docs/en_US/extension/native/overview.md

 ## Runtime dependencies

-Some plugin may need to access dependencies in the file system.
-Those files is put under {{eKuiperPath}}/etc/{{pluginType}}/{{pluginName}} directory.
+Some plugins may need to access dependencies in the file system.
+Those files are put under
+{{eKuiperPath}}/etc/{{pluginType}}/{{pluginName}} directory.
 When packaging the plugin, put those files in [etc directory](../../api/restapi/plugins.md#plugin-file-format).
 After installation, they will be moved to the recommended place.

 In the plugin source code, developers can access the dependencies of file system by getting the eKuiper root path from the context:

 ```go
 ctx.GetRootPath()